 - Proof: Your first line of defense is to contact the company that pulled your credit.
 Always ask for proof that you authorized the inquiry.

 - Report it: Your next step is to report the suspected fraud to the FTC website, identitytheft.gov.
-You may also want to file a police report if you fear your identity has been stolen.
+Also, you may want to file a police report if you fear your identity has been stolen.

 - Freeze: Freeze your credit to prevent thieves from abusing your information to qualify for more financial products.
 To completely freeze your credit, contact each credit bureau separately.
-If you decide to freeze your credit, you will not be able to be approved for new lines of credit and it won’t stop any damage that has already taken place.
+If you decide to freeze your credit, you will not be able to be approved for new lines of credit.
+The damage that has already taken place is not going to be prevented.
 Instead, it will protect your credit from further attacks while the freeze is in place.